Laura-GB/FabConEurope/demo1.md

-# Demo 1 - Create file in OneLake
+# Demo 1 - Create file in OneLake from legacy system with no apis

+## Power Automate Desktop

+Show web page - text filter North that data into Fabric

+Mini record then here is one I made earlier to put a file in SharePoint.

 * Trigger for new file in SharePoint